-Vasectomy is rarely spoken about, Most times when we talk about birth control methods we focus on the women, a lot of people do not know that apart from condom there’s another way men can be in charge of preventing pregnancy.
-I read one of the most knowledgeable and very explanatory thread I’ve read on twitter about Vasectomy by Dr. Olufunmilayo, a Medical doctor on twitter that shares useful information about health on twitter.
+Vasectomy is rarely spoken about, Most times when we talk about birth control methods we focus on the women, a lot of people do not know that apart from condoms there’s another way men can be in charge of preventing pregnancy.
+I read one of the most knowledgeable and very explanatory threads I’ve read on twitter about Vasectomy by Dr. Olufunmilayo, a Medical doctor on twitter that shares useful information about health on Twitter.

 Here’s the thread, word for word.

 Recently about a few days ago, I did a little poll here on my page to try to find out how much men know about Vasectomy and how many more are willing to have one done.
 And here attached are screenshots of the results.

 Please have a look.

 For the sake of discussion, I’m going to assume all the voters were men.

 Anyway, out of 506 men, 86% have heard of #Vasectomy before while 14% has not.